 The presence of nails distinguishes humans (primates) from other mammals.
 Nails serve many purposes such as protection of fingers/toes from trauma or help in simple daily activities like picking up things, opening a bottle or scratching.
 Sometimes a change in nail colour or texture helps to identify various health issues such as psoriasis and malnutrition.
-Hence it is important to regularly keep check on the nail health as they serve as indicators of general wellness.
+Hence it is important to regularly keep a check on the nail health as they serve as indicators of general wellness.
 The nails are made up of layers of Keratin (a protein).
-A few common disease conditions that affect the nails are fungal infections, brittle nails, white spots, loose skin and splits.
+A few common disease conditions that affect the nails are fungal infections, brittle nails, white spots, loose skin, and splits.

 Constant exposure to harsh chemicals can cause your nails to turn brittle.
 These nails get easily chipped off and or get peeled between layers.
 Try to use hand gloves during cleaning or dishwashing.

 Leukonychia is a condition where white spots are seen on nails.
-The most common cause of this is injury to the base of the nail (the matrix).
+The most common cause of this is the injury to the base of the nail (the matrix).
 It is a harmless condition and mostly caused by minor injuries, such as nail biting or some trauma.

 Nails splits occur due to frequent exposure of nails to water or continuous use of nail polishes.
 To prevent split nails use hand gloves while washing/cleaning and leave your nails without nail polish for a few days in between.